chatsagnik/Abeyance/README.md

     blocket set and a blocked map, which are quite tricky to implement in C.

-We made the following discoveries which led to our own modified
+I made the following discoveries which led to our own modified
 algorithm:

 -   The Blocking Mechanism in Johnson’s algorithm could be ignored with